Johannes Althusius

-Johannes Althusius (1563 – August 12, 1638) was a German jurist and Calvinist political philosopher.
+Johannes Althusius (1563 – August 12, 1638) was a German–Dutch jurist and Calvinist political philosopher.

 He is best known for his 1603 work Politica Methodice Digesta, Atque Exemplis Sacris et Profanis Illustrata (Note: Latin for "Politics Methodically Digested, Illustrated with Sacred and Profane Examples".) which revised editions were published in 1610 and 1614.
 The ideas expressed therein relate to the early development of federalism in the 16th and 17th centuries and the construction of subsidiarity.

 Biography

 Johannes Althusius was born in 1563 to a family of modest means in Diedenshausen, County Sayn-Wittgenstein (Siegen-Wittgenstein), a Calvinist County in what is now the state of North Rhine Westphalia (but was then the seat of an independent Grafschaft or County).
 Under the patronage of a local count, he attended the Gymnasium Philippinum in Marburg from 1577 and began his studies in 1581, concentrating in law and philosophy.
 He first studied Aristotle in Cologne, then studied law around 1585/86 under Denis Godefroy at Basel.
 In 1586, Althusius received his doctorate in civil and canon law from the University of Basel.
 While studying at Basel, Althusius lived with Johannes Grynaeus for a period of time, with whom he studied theology.

 After completing his studies in 1586, Althusius became the first professor of law at the Protestant-Calvinist Herborn Academy of Nassau County.
 From 1592 to 1596, he taught at the Calvinist Academy in Burgsteinfurt/Westphalia.

-He was married in 1596 in Siegen to Margarethe Neurath (born 1574), with whom he had at least six children.
+He married, in 1595/96 at Siegen, Margarethe (née Neurath) (1574–1624), with whom he had six children; she also had a daughter from her first marriage (Maria Clara, by Johannes Keßler), of whom Althusius became stepfather.
 In 1599 he was appointed president of the Nassau College in its temporary location in Siegen, returning with it to Herborn in 1602.
 At the same time he began his political career by serving as a member of the Nassau (Germany) county council.

 For the next several years Althusius was involved in several colleges in the area, variously serving as their president and lecturing on law and philosophy.
 In 1603 he was elected as a municipal trustee of the city of Emden, in East Frisia, where he ultimately made his fame.
 He became a city Syndic in 1604, which placed him at the helm of Emden's governance until his death.

 In 1617 Althusius published his principal judicial work, Dicaeologicae.
 In this work, he categorized laws into two main types: natural laws and positive laws, and argued that natural law is "the will of God for men."
 Althusius contended that terms such as "common law" and "moral law" were other names for natural law.
 To know the true dictates of natural law, he argued, we must carefully study Scripture and tradition, as well as revelation and reason.

 Johannes Althusius died on August 12, 1638, in Emden.